-Goldspotted bass is a wonderful, inexpensive white fish that’s great for frying and sauteeing.
-The meat is also perfect for making a fish stock that can be frozen and used for future recipes (soups, pasta, sauces, etc.).
-Courtesy Chef Jenn Felmley.
+Goldspotted sea bass is a wonderful, inexpensive white fish that’s great for frying and sauteeing.
+The meat is also perfect for making a fish stock that can be frozen and used later for soups, pastas and sauces.
+Recipe adapted from Chef Jenn Felmley.
+Serves 4.

-- ½ cup Dry, unoaked, white wine (Sauvignon Blanc or Pinot Grigio)
+- 1/2 cup dry white wine (Sauvignon Blanc, Pinot Grigio)

 - Salt and pepper to taste

-*Chef’s Tip- if you are using dried tarragon, simmer it in the fish stock for 10 minutes to rehydrate and bring out the flavors.
-If you don’t have fresh or dried tarragon, you could use dill or lemon zest.
+*Chef’s Tip: if you are using dried tarragon and making fish stock from scratch, simmer the tarragon in the fish stock for 10 minutes to rehydrate and bring out the flavors.
+If you don’t have fresh or dried tarragon, you can use dill or lemon zest.

-- 4 (6 oz) Skin-off Goldspot Bass Fillet, pin bones removed (trimmed to even thickness)
+- 4 (6 oz) goldspotted sea bass fillets, pin bones removed (trimmed to even thickness)

-- As needed Kosher salt and white pepper
+- Kosher salt and white pepper to taste.

-Cook, without moving, until brown crust forms, about 2 minutes.
+- Cook one side without moving, until crust forms, about 2 minutes.

-Remove fish from the pan and place onto a parchment lined sheet pan; skin side down.
+- Remove fish from pan and place onto a parchment lined sheet pan, browned side down.

-Ladle sauce onto the plate, place fish fillet on top, garnish with tarragon leaves and serve.
+- Remove from oven.
+Ladle sauce onto a plate, place fish fillet on top, garnish with tarragon leaves and serve.

 Makes approximately 4 cups

-- 2 pounds Mild white fish (or fish of your choice) golden spot bass, halibut, cod, or a fish head (split)
+- 2 pounds mild white fish (or fish of your choice) gold spotted sea bass, halibut, cod, or a fish head (split)

-This stock can be frozen; to do so refrigerate stock over night in a storage container.
-Once completely cool pour 2 tablespoons of neutral oil (vegetable, grapeseed, etc.) over the top of the stock.
-Then cover and freeze.
+Stock can be frozen and stored for 2-3 months.
+First, refrigerate stock over night in a storage container.
+Once completely cool pour 2 tablespoons of neutral oil (vegetable, grapeseed, etc.) over the top of the stock, then cover and freeze.
 The oil will create a barrier that will protect against freezer burn.
-Store your stock for 2 to 3 months.